pauldlynch/cookbook-hugo/content/recipes/2010-06-12-semifreddo.md

 - 350g hazelnuts
 - 200g sugar
-- 4 tbs water
+- 60ml/4 tbs water

 You want skinless and roast hazelnuts - although you can make perfectly good praline with almonds or pecans, hazelnuts are traditional.
-To skin the nuts, roast them first, and the skins will come off easily by rubbing between your hands.
+To skin the nuts, roast them first, and the skins will come off easily by rubbing between your hands, or in a tea towel.
 You can roast them on a frying pan or griddle over low heat, or in a low/medium oven; be careful, as they will burn easily.
 Lightly grease a large baking skeet or tray.
 Put the sugar and water into an old saucepan over high heat, and stir until it is caramel.
-For the first several minutes it will first dissolve, then do a good impression of a sticky, bubbling mess.
+Over the first several minutes it will first dissolve, then do a good impression of a sticky, bubbling mess.
 You will eventually see a colour change to brown/caramel, slowly at first, then very quickly.
 You want to catch it at the point where the colour change is starting to go fast, before it burns.
 Slightly burnt caramel is a good flavour; very burnt isn't.
 At this point add the nuts and briefly stir to coat them, then pour out onto your baking sheet.
 Spread out into a single layer, and turn back any escaped caramel.
 Allow to cool, which takes no time at all, then break up and feed to a food processor.
 Ideally, praline is a fine powder, but for adding to the iced mixture some bigger lumps make it more interesting.

 ## Strawberry